-Stanisłaus Kostka (1550-68) was a Polish novice of the Society of Jesus, who died during the night of August 14th/15th, aged only eighteen.
+Stanisłaus Kostka (1550-68) was a young Polish novice of the Society of Jesus, who died during the night of August 14th/15th, aged only seventeen.
 Kostka was beatified in 1605 and a century later Legros was commissioned to create the sculpture of the novice lying on on his deathbed.

-Legros employed a range of marbles: black touchstone for his habit, Sicilian jasper and yellow marble for the bedding, and gilt bronze for the fringe.
-His hands, feet and head are carved from white Carrara marble.
-The sculpture is to be found in the actual chamber in which the youth died.
+Legros, whose father was also a sculptor, employed a range of marbles: black touchstone for his habit, Sicilian jasper and yellow marble for the bedding, and gilded bronze for the fringe.
+The saint's hands, feet and head are carved from white Carrara marble.
+The sculpture is situated in the actual chamber in which Kostka died.